erees1/erees1.github.io/_posts/2023-06-13-transformer-memory.md

 <p>Comparison of estimated to actual peak memory usage for GPT2 small, medium and large.</p>
 </div>

+## Other considerations
+This post has focussed on a rather vanilla implementation and there exist a number of tricks aimed at reducing memory footprint which I haven't covered here.
+These include:
+- Gradient checkpointing (save memory by recomputing some activations during the backwards pass)
+- Tensor parallel (reduce the memory usage of the activations and weights by splitting the model across multiple gpus)
+- Zero redundancy optimizer (reduce the memory usage of optimizer states by sharding these tensors across multiple gpus)
+- FSDP (reduce the memory usage by sharding parameters, optimizer states, gradients activations across multiple gpus)

+I may come back to cover these in a future post.

+Thanks to Sam for reviewing an earlier draft of this post and providing some helpful feedback.

 ## Appendix: some other uses of memory